reagent-project/reagent-cookbook/recipes/markdown-editor/README.md

           (highlight-code node)))})])
 ```

-#### Step 10: Add externs to your project (for production build)
+#### Step 9: Add externs to your project

-Create `/externs/syntax.js`.
+Create `externs.js`.
 This is necessary if you will be building this code for production since the compiler will munge function names that belong to external libraries.

 ```javascript
 var hljs = {};